GrandeMajo/RandomStringGenerator/README.md

 # RandomStringGenerator
-Java class to get random string of arbitrary lenght
+Java class to get random string of arbitrary lenght.

 To get random string of 10 chars simply write: